filipecosta90/wikipedia-playground/README.md

 pipenv run ./redis_publisher.py
 ```

-It immediately starts publishing events to the channel.
+It immediately starts publishing events to the stream.
 You can visualize them
 with a simple Redis client

 ```
 redis-cli subscribe wiki
 ```

+or by using RedisInsight Streams visual feature:
+![alt text][redisinsight_streams]

+[redisinsight_streams]: ./docs/redisinsight_streams.png "RedisInsight Streams visual feature"

 Type Ctrl+C to quit.